 Fee for non-Shopify Payments

 2.6% + 30 cents

 Hardware: Shopify has hardware, from touch-screen terminals with card readers to iPad stands with accessories, plus barcode scanners and more.
 Prices start at $179 for a retail kit of touch screen and simple card reader.
 These are some of the best prices we’ve seen for POS hardware, although some Clover resellers give you free hardware with a contract.

 - Fraud protection: Payment fraud and chargebacks—both friendly and criminal—are a concern for online sales.
 Shopify provides transaction analysis to spot suspicious charges and bring them to your attention, as well as other fraud prevention tools.
-Most POS systems have some of this, but Shopify uses machine learning so it can adapt to the changing approaches of criminals.
+Most POS apps have some of this, but Shopify uses machine learning so it can adapt to the changing approaches of criminals.
 (Square has better chargeback protection in that it waives up to $250 in chargeback fees.)

-What Shopify Is Missing
+What Shopify POS Is Missing